Gurrt/software-process/assignment-1/combined.md

     contractor past-performance evaluations when making contract awards.
  4. Critical deliverables and management decisions were not properly documented.

-## Cause 2: Architecture, non functional requirements
+## Cause 2: Architecture, non-functional requirements

  1. The system was not designed to handle the massive influx of initial users.
  2. Insufficient effort made to build a system that would meet the performance